search icon

 Summary

-The Certificate of Amendment, by definition, is a legal document that a business must complete, indicating changes to the organization.
+The Certificate of Amendment, by definition, is a legal document that a business must file when making certain changes to its organization.
 This document is needed whenever a company has to edit, add, or delete information from its original formation documents.

 Changes are inevitable for most businesses.
-This is how growth happens, and we’re here to help guide you through the process.
-One of the simplest ways to remain compliant with all your business filings is by using our Worry-Free Compliance Service, which also includes up to two amendment filings per year.
-Let us help you stay on track with all the pesky paperwork so you can concentrate on running your business.
+This is how growth happens, and ZenBusiness is ready to help guide business owners through that process.
+One of the simplest ways to remain compliant with all business filings is by using ZenBusiness’s Worry-Free Compliance Service, which also includes up to two amendment filings per year.
+ZenBusiness will help any company stay on track with all the pesky paperwork so entrepreneurs can concentrate on running and growing their businesses, not filing forms.

 zenbusiness logo